Pedestrian death toll in state rises, AAA says

 The problem is particularly severe in Suffolk County because it is both rural and at times exceedingly congested, yet sidewalks are far from universal.

 The death toll in Suffolk during the period studied was 400, the highest for any county in the state.
-It was four people more than in Brooklyn at 396, and more than Queens at 387, the nonprofit said.
+It was four people more than in Brooklyn, which had 396 deaths, and 13 more than Queens with 387, the nonprofit said.

-Nassau County ranked fourth at 284, followed by Manhattan at 270, and the Bronx at 227.
-The next highest county, the seventh worst, was Erie with a deadly total of 107, followed by Monroe at 93.
-Westchester was ninth at 83; Staten Island came 10th at 66.
+Nassau County ranked fourth with 284 deaths, followed by Manhattan at 270, and the Bronx at 227.
+The next highest county, the seventh worst, was Erie with a deadly total of 107, followed by Monroe with 93 deaths.
+Westchester was ninth with 83 deaths; Staten Island came 10th at 66.

 In a statement, Suffolk police said: "Raw number comparisons are never a fair metric as Suffolk County is the second largest county in New York State with the fourth highest population.